 And once they’re up to speed, the work they take on is “high profile” considering the firm acts for some of the biggest names in business.
 JP Morgan, Bank of China, Coca Cola, Pfizer and Tencent are all clients of the firm.
 Trainees are given “substantial responsibility” and “involved end-to-end on most of the matters they are supporting”.

-Opportunities to go on overseas secondment were suspended owing to the coronavirus and quarantine restrictions but the firm plans to resume these from autumn 2022.
+Overseas secondments were suspended during the pandemic, but Legal Cheek understands that the firm is planning to resume these in the near future.
 “London is the usual destination,” we’re told.
 Remote international secondments weren’t offered in the Hong Kong office but we hear a trainee in the firm’s Perth office completed one in Singapore, and is now qualified there — so opportunities abound!
 Client secondments are usually the domain of qualified solicitors rather than trainees.

 Generally, the 200 or so members of staff in Clifford Chance’s Hong Kong office vibe quite well together.
 It’s an “excellent collegiate environment,” reports one trainee.
 When it comes to higher-ups, they’re “approachable” and the firm has “a genuine open-door policy”.
 What’s more, “trainees share rooms with the superiors, so they are one turn away”.
 It’s generally two to a room, with non-legal staff working in the open plan office space.